Surviving Shipwrecks and Enduring Captivity: A Family Legacy

 Jamestowne Pierce

-Records were destroyed in the Civil War so nothing more is known about Thomas except what was found in the will of Anthony Barham, who was one of Elizabeth’s husbands.
+Records were destroyed in the Civil War, so nothing more is known about Thomas except what was found in the will of Anthony Barham, who was one of Elizabeth’s husbands.
 Because of this will, we can trace his descendants.
 Anthony Barham's Will

-You can read more about their neighbors and relatives and how they all connect in the Seventeenth Century Isle of Wight County, Virginia: A History of the County … By John Bennett Boddie
+You can read more about their neighbors and relatives and how they all connect in the Seventeenth Century Isle of Wight County, Virginia: A History of the County … By John Bennett Boddie.

 Richard Bennett, Jr., my 9th great-grandfather, was born June 1, 1644, in Isle of Wight, Virginia.
 He married Ann, last name unknown, and they had five children.
 Again, you can read about all five in the above link.

-Will of Richard Bennett Jr.
+Will of Richard Bennett Jr. made on March 3, 1720

 Isle Of Wight County, Virginia